" " " " Creative Arts

 3. Judges will make sure not to award ties in any classes.

-4. All judging will be done by the American System in each age group and class.
+4. All judging will be done by a hybrid Danish and American System in each age division and class.

 5. The right is reserved to reject any entry deemed unsuitable for exhibition, or infringes on copyright.